MAELSTRÖM LIFE (2010-2026)

 His survival results neither from physical strength nor from chance, but from the capacity to interpret the very movement of chaos.
 When the maelström finally loses intensity, the narrator returns to solid ground transformed by the experience – as someone who has passed through an extreme disruption and extracted from it a form of knowledge.

-Along this itinerary, my longest-standing project gradually took shape: Archaeology of Educational Epistemes.
-Within it, I investigate how the technê tou biou and their askêseis articulate themselves with the various forms of hypomnemata throughout Western history.
-The objective is to understand not only the forms of knowledge that structured the past, but also those capable of grounding new politics of care in the present.
-The project seeks to gather, within material culture, critical elements for rethinking education and collective life in the face of contemporary dynamics of acceleration and instability.
+From this trajectory emerged my longest-standing project: Archaeology of Educational Epistemes.
+In this project, I investigate how the technê tou biou (arts of living) and their askêseis (spiritual exercises) became articulated with diverse hypomnemata (supports of memory) throughout Western history.
+The objective is to understand both the forms of knowledge that structured the past and those capable of grounding new politics of care in the present.
+The aim is to recover, within material culture, critical elements for rethinking education and collective life in the face of contemporary dynamics of acceleration and instability.
+Deceleration must be conceived as a condition of possibility for renewed processes of individuation, linked to practices of care and to more artisanal modes of psychic and collective individuation, especially within hyperindustrial environments.

 NAVEGATION